RayHightower/RayHightower.com/_posts/2019-10-21-sidecar-ipad-as-a-second-display.markdown

 ### Real World Experience

 Sidecar crashed during my first few experiences with the feature.
-Fortunately, Apple’s latest macOS update seems to offer a stable Sidecar.
+Fortunately, the latest macOS updates seem to be stable.

 Try it out!